nert-nlp/streusle/README.md

 Release URL: <https://github.com/nert-gu/streusle>
 Additional information: <http://www.cs.cmu.edu/~ark/LexSem/>

 The English Web Treebank sentences were also used by the [Universal Dependencies](http://universaldependencies.org/) (UD) project as the primary reference corpus for English [9].
-STREUSLE incorporates the recent parses from the UD_English development branch at the time of release (as of <https://github.com/UniversalDependencies/UD_English/commit/16f170c>, 2018-01-18; note that up-to-date files reside in the not-to-release/sources/reviews directory).
-This corrects some issues with the UD_English 2.1 release.
-Morphological and syntactic annotations follow the UD v2 standard.
+STREUSLE incorporates the syntactic and morphological parses from UD\_English-EWT v2.2 (with the exception of one lemma, token 14 in reviews-091704-0004, which is a typo); these were released July 1, 2018 and follow the UD v2 standard.

 This dataset's multiword expression and supersense annotations are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license (see LICENSE).
 The UD annotations are redistributed under the same license.
 The source sentences and PTB part-of-speech annotations, which are from the Reviews section of the __English Web Treebank__ (EWTB; [8]), are redistributed with permission of Google and the Linguistic Data Consortium, respectively.